Wingfoiling Beginner Lessons Plan Explained: What to Expect

 • how to control the wing on land: walking, change directions, neutral zone,

-• first exercises on the water (kneeling or standing)
+• first exercises on the water (kneeling), generally on a SUP or a big board (no foil).

 I expected chaos, but it felt calm and controlled from the start.” — Laura, 48, first wingfoil lesson